 Power dynamics are the ways in which people relate and interact with each other with different social queues and end goals.
-In the workplace, power dynamics help define different intentions between coworkers, and in healthcare, those outcomes affect not only the healthcare professionals participating, but the outcomes of patients being treated.
+In the workplace, power dynamics help define different intentions between coworkers, and in healthcare, those outcomes affect not only the medical professionals participating, but the outcomes of patients being treated.

 Navigating Power Dynamics in Healthcare

 Defining power dynamics in the workplace can be tricky.
 For one thing, a competition for power can be viewed as a problem in the workplace.

 “Team power dynamics represent the reality that with any team or group of people, there’s a finite amount of power available to get things done and make things happen according to one’s agenda,” explains Dr. Greg Barnett, Senior Vice President of Science for The Predictive Index.

 “In that way, power is really a resource people have to compete for, and they compete for it in very different ways.
 Some people use charisma and charm, others are more forceful and assertive, while still others use facts and figures to wrestle power back.
 What this means in a team situation, such as a meeting where decisions are being made, is there’s an invisible and unspoken battle being waged by people with different goals and agendas, trying to influence the result.”

 But power dynamics can also be a force of good, used to build positive relationships and foster a sense of trust with coworkers.